 Dr Ian Faulks is a psychologist with a private practice specialising in policy aspects of safe behaviour.
 He is an Adjunct Fellow in the School of Psychological Sciences, Macquarie University, where his research interests are focused on road safety - notably speeding, novice drivers, and impaired driving - offender management and rehabilitation, and engagement with digital technologies.

 Over 2012-2013, Ian was the Road Safety and Enforcement Specialist for the World Bank-funded Integrated Road Safety Management System in Indonesia, working with the Indonesian National Traffic Police Corps and related national and international agencies.
-Ian continues to have close research collaborations with colleagues in Europe, the US, the Middle East and Asia.
+Over the past decade, Ian continues to have close research collaborations with colleagues in Europe, the US, the Middle East and Asia.